 I found Mr. Measure Man in a folder marked, “Erich School.”
 Measure Man is a Xerox copy of a robot with his limbs representing measuring equivalents.

 It sounds a little creepy and for whatever reason, I saved Mr. Measure Man.
-And, now Mr. Measure Man is in our new pantry!
+And, now Mr. Measure Man is in our new kitchen pantry!

 I think of my son every time I open the pantry doors